intel/neural-compressor/docs/source/smooth_quant.md

 ### SmoothQuant

-In the previous subsection, we have explained why we couldn't apply per-channel quantization for activation, even though it could bring lower quantization loss.
+In the previous subsection, we have explained why per-channel quantization could not be applied for activation, even though it could lead to lower quantization loss.
 However, the quantization error loss of activation plays an important role in the accuracy loss of model quantization[^2][^3][^4].

 To reduce the quantization loss of activations, lots of methods have been proposed.
-In the following, we briefly introduce three of them,  SPIQ[^2], Outlier Suppression[^3] and Smoothquant[^4].
-All these three methods share the same idea that migrating the difficulty from activation quantization to weight quantization, the differences are how much the transferred difficulty is.
+In the following, we briefly introduce SPIQ[^2], Outlier Suppression[^3] and Smoothquant[^4].
+All these three methods share a similar idea to migrate the difficulty from activation quantization to weight quantization but differ in how much difficulty to be transferred.

-So **the first question is how to migrate the difficulty from activation to weights?** The solution is straightforward, that is to convert the network to an output equivalent network, presented in the below image.
-Then apply quantization to this equivalent network.
-The intuition behind this is we can scale each channel of activation to make it more quantization friendly, similar to a fake per-channel activation quantization.
+So **the first question is how to migrate the difficulty from activation to weights?** The solution is straightforward, that is to convert the network to an output equivalent network that is presented in the image below and apply quantization to this equivalent network.
+The intuition is that each channel of activation could be scaled to make it more quantization-friendly, similar to a fake per-channel activation quantization.

 <div align="center">
     <img src="./imgs/sq_convert.png"/>
 </div>

-But please note that this conversion will make the quantization of weights more difficult, because the scales attached for weights are per-input-channel, while quantization of weights is per-output-channel or per-tensor.
+Please note that this conversion will make the quantization of weights more difficult, because the scales attached to weights showed above are per-input-channel, while quantization of weights is per-output-channel or per-tensor.

 So **the second question is how much difficulty to be migrated**, that is how to choose the **convention per-channel scale** $s_{x1}$ and $s_{x2}$ on the above image.
 Different works adopt different ways.